Child file a-j [ca_childdoba]

 I really tried to figure this one out before asking here, also had a scan of other questions but I cannot understand why there are 10 child files with repeated DOB in them?
 Files after e seems empty for DOB's so what constitutes a child reported to be born in 2003 as 'child a' and a child born in the same year - 2003 for example- as 'child b'?
 The questionnaire asks the parent/guardian to input their DOB so I am unsure where the a-j come from?
 Everything else thereafter is split into these a-j categories so it is really important that I understand it- thank you so much.

-#2 Updated by Alita Nandi about 1 month ago
+#2 Updated by Alita Nandi 4 months ago

 - Private changed from Yes to No

 - % Done changed from 0 to 50

 Respondents to this survey, who reported at least one child below the age of 18 (hhcompa>0 or hhcomdb>0 or hhcomc>0) were asked if [child1] "Do you have any children aged 18 or younger in your household for whom you are the parent or guardian, who are currently enrolled in a school or college"